ms/buildtogether.tech/src/process.md

 immediate treatment, who won't even with treatment, and who can only be saved if they are treated right away.
-Similarly, one of a project manager's main responsibilities is to <span g="triage" i="triage">triage</span> the issues in a project's <span i="issue tracker!helping triage; triage!using issue tracker">issue tracker</span> (<a section="communicate"/>) periodically and adjust the schedule accordingly.
-The <span i="effort-importance grid!helping triage">effort-importance grid</span> that you drew at the start will help with
+Similarly, one of a project manager's main responsibilities is to <span g="triage" i="triage">triage</span> the issues in a project's [% i "issue tracker!helping triage" "triage!using issue tracker" %]issue tracker[% /i %] (<a section="communicate"/>) periodically and adjust the schedule accordingly.
+The [% i "effort-importance grid!helping triage" %]effort-importance grid[% /i %] that you drew at the start will help with
 this: by the time you are a few weeks into your project, you should be able to update the effort estimates, add newly-discovered issues, and draw up a more realistic plan.